sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 img + em { display: inline-block; }
 </style>

-In this blog, we suggest that it will be Chief Information Officers (CIOs) and Chief Financial Officers (CFOs) that will bring a Digital Transformation vision into a reality.
+In this blog, we suggest that Chief Information Officers (CIOs) and Chief Financial Officers (CFOs) are essential in bring a Digital Transformation vision into a reality.
 Although Digital Transformation deals a lot with changing business operations, if technology releases are not able to push through, that vision will remain a dream and will not manifest itself.
-We will show how critical CFOs are in allowing technology to respond faster to continuous business changes, and how the Cloud and DevOps are opportunities that cannot be overlooked.
+We will show how critical CFOs are in allowing technology to respond faster to continuous business changes, and how Cloud and DevOps are opportunities that cannot be overlooked.

 <!--more-->